-6. Number of Complaints of n the follow ving made by em ployees and d workers:
+6. Number of Complaints on the following made by employees and workers:

-FY 2022-23 FY 2021-2022
+FY 2023-24 FY 2022-23

-Cı urrent Financial Ye ar Pr Previous Financial Year
+Current Financial Year Previous Financial Year

+Filed Pending Remarks during resolution at Filed during Pending resolution at Remarks

-Filed during the year Pending resolution at the end of year Remarks Filed during the year Pending resolution at the end of year Remarks
+the year the end of year the year the end of year

 Sexual Harassment 0 0 - 0 0 -

 Discrimination at workplace 0 0 - 0 0 -

 Child Labour 0 0 - 0 0 -

-Forced Labour/Involuntary Labour 0 0 - 0 0 -
+Forced Labour/Involuntary 0 0 - 0 0 -

+Labour

 Wages 0 0 - 0 0 -

 Other human rights related issues 0 0 - 0 0 -

-7. Mechanisms to prevent adverse The company is committed to providing a supportive and consequences to the complainant transparent environment to address complaints and conduct in discrimination and harassment inquiries.
-To achieve this, the following measures have been cases. implemented: Provision of Necessary Facilities: The company ensures that the Internal Committee, responsible for handling complaints and conducting inquiries, is provided with the necessary facilities and resources to carry out their duties effectively and efficiently.
+consequences to the complainant in discrimination and harassment cases. trince The company is committed to providing a supportive and transparent environment to address complaints and conduct inquiries.
+To achieve this, the following measures have been implemented: Provision of Necessary Facilities: The company ensures that the Internal Committee, responsible for handling complaints and conducting inquiries, is provided with the necessary facilities and resources to carry out their duties effectively and efficiently.
 Assistance in Securing Attendance: The company actively assists the Internal Committee in securing the attendance of the respondent and any relevant witnesses.
 This support enables a fair and thorough investigation of the complaint.
 Access to Information: The company is dedicated to providing the Internal Committee with any information it may require in relation to a complaint.
 This commitment to transparency ensures that the committee can conduct a comprehensive and unbiased inquiry, taking into consideration all relevant facts and evidence.
-By implementing these measures, the company promotes a culture of accountability, fairness, and respect, fostering a positive work environment for all employees.
-8. Do human rights requirements No form part of your business agreements and contracts?(Yes/No)
+Sy implementing these measures, the company promotes a ulture of accountability, fairness, and respect, fostering a positive work environment for all employees. agreements and contracts: (1es/No)